-There were quite a few restaurants and eateries nearby that it wasn’t a problem but none were walking distance so we had to drive everywhere.
+There were quite a few restaurants and eateries nearby that it wasn’t a problem but none were within walking distance so we had to drive everywhere.

 But overall our stay was really pleasant and the staff at Oeno Wine Resort was super friendly.
-If you’re looking for a hotel that has all the looks (but not necessarily the amenities) Oeno Wine Resort is a great place to stay at in Valle De Guadalupe.
+If you’re looking for a hotel that has all the looks (but not necessarily the amenities) Oeno Wine Resort is a great place to stay in Valle De Guadalupe.

 No trip to Valle De Guadalupe would be complete without visiting a winery or two.
 It is after all the biggest wine-producing region in Mexico.